-advanced - one-big-image: You can use applications like Powerpoint, Keynote, LucidChart, Omnigraffle, Illustrator, or IPE to create a single large slide.
-The pdf file should be called "your-name.pdf" (e.g., "jeff-phillips.pdf"; your-name replaced with one of the actual names of you group members) and (hopefully, confirmation pending) the department will print it for you.
-If you make this to scale at 3 feet by 2 feet (either orientation), then the department will print it for you.
+You can use applications like Powerpoint, Keynote, LucidChart, Omnigraffle, Illustrator, or IPE to create a single large slide.
+The pdf file should be called group#.pdf (e.g., "group07.pdf" for the group number 7.
+You can see your group numbers in Canvas.) and the TAs (through the department) will print posters for you.
 This should still have a clear title and narrative flow.
 Other than including the key points, GO WILD, and do whatever you can imagine!

 After your poster outline has been approved by the instructor or TA (see below) and you are satisfied, to print the poster, add note on canvas saying this is the FINAL version.
 Once you do this, you may not be allowed to make changes.
-This final note must be made by 9am on April 22, or it might not be printed (unless you have been granted an extension for extra revisions).
+This final note must be made by noon on April 25, or it might not be printed (unless you have been granted an extension for extra revisions).

-Your poster is not complete until it has been approved by me/TA Benwei!
+Your poster is not complete until it has been approved by me/TA Elham!
 Make sure the poster is in pdf format and is 3x2 feet, otherwise it will not be printed.
 Unless required for a special creative angle, the background should be white.
 Early submissions are greatly appreciated.